-For non-Medicare covered dental services, see the Dental Benefits Procedure Chart.
-The chart includes a list of covered dental procedures and what you pay for each procedure.
+For non-Medicare covered dental services, please see the Routine Dental Benefits Procedure Chart.
+The chart includes a list of covered dental procedures, what you pay for each procedure, and any benefit limitations.

-Examples of covered services (when obtained from an in-network dentist) include:
+Examples of covered services when obtained from an in-network dentist include: